 What other interesting Super Bowl records are there?
 Let’s take a dip into the history books.

-The team with the most Super Bowl appearances is the New England Patriots, who have made the championship game on eleven different occasions.
+The team with the most Super Bowl appearances is the New Patriots, who have made the championship game on eleven different occasions.

 The Patriots have gone on to reign supreme in six of those games for a winning ratio of 54.5%, but that record is mastered by the Pittsburgh Steelers: they have also won six Super Bowls from just eight appearances for a winning ratio of 75%.